TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 #### Create a Manifest Object
-A manifest object can be created in two ways: either using **DLO**(Dynamic Large Object) or **SLO**(Static Large Object).
+A manifest object can be created in two ways: either using **DLO** (Dynamic Large Object) or **SLO** (Static Large Object).

 > [Note]
 > Because a manifest object has path information for segment objects, there is no need to upload segment objects and the manifest object in the same container.
-If segment objects and manifest object are in a single container, so it is difficult to manage them, it is recommended to upload segment objects to a separate container and keep only the manifest object in the upload-intended container.
+If segment objects and manifest object are in a single container and it is difficult to manage them, it is recommended to upload segment objects to a separate container and create only the manifest object in the container where you originally intended to upload the objects.

 **DLO**
 The DLO manifest object uses the path to the segment objects entered in the `X-Object-Manifest` header to automatically find and connect segment objects.